kusumachalasani/experiments/spring-petclinic/README.md

 * no.of users jmeter uses for load simulation : 500

-You can edit the script to not to call any functionalities related to installing minikube,istio, iter8 as well.
+Edit the script if you don't want to call any functionalities related to installing minikube,istio, iter8 etc.

 # Other configuration files used:

-petclinic-app.yaml :                 	     yaml to deploy petclinic app with no requests/limits set.
+petclinic-app.yaml :                    deploy petclinic app with no requests/limits set.

 petclinic-app-resource-template.yaml :  template yaml to use with requests/limits set to use with kruize recommendations.

-petclinic-experiment-uniform.yaml	yaml :   to create an iter8 experiment - which uses Uniform strategy and split the load by 50% from start of the experiment.
+petclinic-experiment-uniform.yaml	:     to create an iter8 experiment - which uses Uniform strategy and split the load by 50% from start of the experiment.

-petclinic-iter8.jmx :			                 jmx file to drive the load using jmeter.
+petclinic-iter8.jmx :                   to drive the load using jmeter.